-Verse 5, "Therefore He who supplies the Spirit to you and works miracles among you, does He do it by the works of the law, or by the hearing of faith? -" When Paul healed the lame man in Lystra, he didn't chalk it up to his outstanding prayer life or impeccable purity.
+Verse 5, "Therefore He who supplies the Spirit to you and works miracles among you, does He do it by the works of the law, or by the hearing of faith? -" When Paul healed the lame man in Lystra, he didn't chalk it up to his outstanding prayer life or his impeccable purity.
 Not at all.
 He credited the miracle to grace.

 Miracles and healing from God aren't doled out on the basis of merit.
-They don't "go to the goodest."
-When God works a miracle it's because of His grace.
+They don't "go to the good-est." When God works a miracle it's due to His grace.

-If people play a part it's due to their faith.
+If people play a part it's the faith they possess.
 Mark Twain said it best, "Heaven goes by favor.
 It it went by merit, you would stay out, and your dog would go in."

-Got a joke for you...
+Got a good joke for you...
 Did you hear about the Patriarch Abraham wanting to upgrade his computer?
 His son, Isaac, told him, "Pop, I hate to burst your bubble, but you can't run the new operating system on your old hard drive.
 You don't have enough memory."